bigchaindb/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    .. literalinclude:: samples/get-tx-status-response.http
       :language: http

+   :statuscode 200: A transaction with that ID was found.
+The status is either ``backlog``, ``invalid``.
-   :statuscode 200: A transaction with that ID was found and the status is returned.
+   :statuscode 303: A transaction with that ID was found and persisted to the chain.
+A location header to the resource is provided.
    :statuscode 404: A transaction with that ID was not found.